MicrosoftDocs/azure-docs/articles/cognitive-services/Speech-Service/rest-apis.md

 ### Chunked transfer

-Chunked transfer (`Transfer-Encoding: chunked`) can help reduce recognition latency because it allows the Speech service to begin processing the audio file while it's being transmitted.
+Chunked transfer (`Transfer-Encoding: chunked`) can help reduce recognition latency because it allows the Speech Service to begin processing the audio file while it's being transmitted.
 The REST API does not provide partial or interim results.
 This option is intended solely to improve responsiveness.

 The following code illustrates how to send audio in chunks.
 Only the first chunk should contain the audio file's header. `request` is an HTTPWebRequest object connected to the appropriate REST endpoint. `audioFile` is the path to an audio file on disk.